v-hx/ScoreFence/README.md

 5. The report is available as terminal, JSON, or Markdown output and can be used locally, in CI, from a cron job, or by any control plane.
 6. After any component upgrade, the probe runs again and detects drift before users are affected.

 The adapter is a plugin boundary: implementations for databases, HTTP APIs, SDKs, and complete retrieval pipelines connect without changes to the inference engine.
-See the [universal integration patterns](docs/INTEGRATION.en.md).
+See the [universal integration patterns](docs/INTEGRATION.md).

 ## MVP boundaries

 The first release includes:

-- deterministic direct-vector probes;
+- the `vector_retrieval` probe pack with deterministic direct-vector probes;
 - a public vendor-neutral adapter protocol;
 - a reference in-memory adapter;
 - one generic HTTP adapter configured through field mappings;